fedspendingtransparency/usaspending-api/README.md

 For details on loading reference data, DATA Act Broker submissions, and current USAspending data into the API, see [loading_data.md](loading_data.md).

 For details on how our data loaders modify incoming data, see [data_changes.md](data_changes.md).

-## Public Domain License

-This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the CC0 1.0 Universal public domain dedication.

-All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest. got